clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/nginx/index.md

 ---
-title: Nginx
+title: nginx
-description: Running basic connectivity between Nginx server and client across two clusters using ClusterLink.
+description: Running basic connectivity between nginx server and client across two clusters using ClusterLink.
 ---

-In this tutorial, we'll establish connectivity across clusters using ClusterLink to access a remote Nginx server.
+In this tutorial, we'll establish connectivity across clusters using ClusterLink to access a remote nginx server.
 The tutorial uses two kind clusters:

 1) Client cluster - runs ClusterLink along with a client.
-2) Server cluster - runs ClusterLink along with a Nginx server.
+2) Server cluster - runs ClusterLink along with a nginx server.

 ## Install ClusterLink CLI